genesis2025c-wq/LunaAI_modded/README.md

 Launch the application by double-clicking luna-ai.exe (Windows) or luna-ai from the root directory.

 # Notes
 If you are using an NVIDIA RTX 50-series GPU (for example 5070, 5080, 5090), you may experience slower performance compared to older well-supported GPUs.
 This is due to limited optimization and incomplete support for newer architectures in current AI frameworks.
-This does not indicate a problem with your hardware.
+This does not indicate a problem with your hardware, can make it work fast/normally but it would take a long time to do so.
 I am 15 and a solo dev so do not expect a lot, i do not have time to update this app every week/month :( BUT more coming soon!